How to Apply

 Some academic units require a reading knowledge of at least one foreign language.
 Exceptions to the above requirements are made only when these and other criteria, including letters of recommendation, are reviewed by the academic unit, recommended by the college, and approved by the Dean of the Graduate School.

-Admission to the Graduate School requires a baccalaureate degree from an accredited college or university.
+Admission to the Graduate School requires a baccalaureate degree from a college, university, or higher education institution accredited by the Higher Learning Commission, the Middle States Commission on Higher Education, the New England Commission of Higher Education, the Northwest Commission on Colleges and Universities, the Southern Association of Colleges and Schools, or the Western Association of Schools and Colleges.
 Applicants must arrange to send ofﬁcial transcripts from each institution attended to the Ofﬁce of Admissions.
 Applicants should reference their academic unit’s website as some require that applicants submit an ofﬁcial copy of their transcript from each institution attended directly to their attention as well as the Ofﬁce of Admissions.
 These transcripts must be received directly from the registrar of the institution where the work was done.
 Applicants who currently are enrolled at another institution must send updated transcripts as soon as they are available for any work completed after applying for admission.

 Please note: If admitted without ﬁnal ofﬁcial transcripts or test scores, ﬁnal test scores or ﬁnal credentials must be posted by the UF Ofﬁce of Admissions before the end of the ﬁrst term of enrollment.